 Some accounts portray them as simply small humanoids, close in appearance both to humans and traditional descriptions of older stories of the ‘little folk’, such as fairies.
 Others credit them with a more inhuman appearance, demonstrating bat-like ears, large eyes, rows of spikes along their backs, hooked claws and needle-like teeth.

-Early accounts of gremlins from British RAF airmen during the Second World War suggested that they may have held Axis sympathies, but research that uncovered similar accounts of otherwise unaccounted for damage and malfunctions in German aircraft quickly put paid to this line of reasoning.
+Early accounts of gremlins from RAF airmen during the Second World War suggested that they may have held Axis sympathies, but similar accounts of otherwise unaccounted for damage and malfunctions in German aircraft quickly put paid to this line of reasoning.
 It became generally accepted that they were simply malicious beings with no particular allegiance other than a strange fascination with aircraft and love for damaging them.

 While tales of gremlins originated with British servicemen, accounts amongst US airmen quickly began to appear.
 One particularly violent account originated in a San Diego newspaper in 1939, and was later published by UFO researcher Jerome Clarke in his 1950 anthology Flying Saucer Review.

-The account described a US cargo plane departing San Diego en-route to Hawaii, flying for several hours without apparent incident before air traffic control in began to receive urgent distress calls.
+The account described a US cargo plane departing San Diego en-route to Hawaii, flying for several hours without apparent incident before air traffic control began to receive urgent distress calls.
 Shortly afterwards, the plane hastily returned to its departure base, landing at speed.
 On investigating the aircraft after receiving no response to radio messages, ground crews found both pilots and the other crew dead, their bodies rent by gaping tears.
 The co-pilot appeared to have survived long enough to land the plane successfully before succumbing to his injuries.
 On closer inspection, both pilots were found to have drawn their sidearms and emptied the magazines, the spent cartridges strewn around the bottom of the cockpit and bullet holes found throughout the aircraft.

 Official reports of gremlins remained rare throughout the Second World War, and became even more infrequent in the years since.
 Many air crews that did claim to encounter them were loath to officially report them, and they remained largely the talk of mess halls and barracks.
 Some historians go so far as to claim that they played an important role in maintaining morale, particularly during the difficult period faced by RAF personnel during the Battle of Britain, heavily outnumbered, suffering heavy losses and fighting to prevent an all-out invasion of their home nation.
 By allowing them to account blame for accidents, malfunctions and even mistakes to gremlins and their penchant for meddling with aircraft rather than their fellow crew members, RAF personnel were able to maintain the esprit de corps that helped them defeat the Luftwaffe during the summer of 1940.